Neuschwanstein murder

-Eva Liu was a 21-year-old American student who was murdered on June 14, 2023, near Neuschwanstein Castle in Germany.
-She was visiting the castle with a friend when she was attacked and killed by Troy Phillip Bohling, a 30-year-old American man.
+On 14 June 2023, 21-year-old Eva Liu was murdered by 30-year-old Troy Philip Bohling in Schwangau, Bavaria, Germany.
+Both Liu and Bohling were American tourists visiting the area to see Neuschwanstein Castle.
+Bohling had attacked Liu and her friend at a cliffside to sexually assault them before pushing both women into a ravine below.

 Victims

 Eva Liu had graduated from Illinois Math and Science Academy; both Liu and her friend Kelsey Chang had been awarded undergraduate degrees from the University of Illinois Urbana-Champaign in May 2023.
 The school released the following statement: "Our University of Illinois family is mourning the senseless death of Ms. Liu and the attack on Ms. Chang [her friend].
 Both had just graduated in May and should have been able to celebrate such an important accomplishment without the fear of such a tragic outcome.
 Our thoughts are with Ms. Chang as she recovers and with both of their families as they grieve."

 Liu's relatives described her as "a bright and inquisitive student with many passions, including baking, travelling, and music".